itseez3d/metaperson/docs/leap.md

 ## Leap Unity plugin

-The **Avatar SDK Leap Unity plugin** creates a realistic facial animation sequence for your 3D avatar with just a few clicks.
-It requires you to copy captured data from the **Leap application** for iPhone to your computer, where the plugin processes it.
+With just a few clicks, the **Avatar SDK Leap Unity plugin** creates a realistic facial animation sequence for your 3D avatar.
+It requires you to copy captured data from the **Leap application** for  to your computer, where the plugin processes it.

 ### Requirements